JGMorley/mps_langevin/README.md

 ## Example scripts

-See infiniteChain/simulationScripts/isingQuenchLoschmidt.m for an example of the infinite chain TDVP code
+* See infiniteChain/simulationScripts/isingQuenchLoschmidt.m for an example of the infinite chain TDVP code

+* See finiteChain/tutorials/tutorial_using_Hcell.m for an example of finite chain TDVP code

+* See finiteChain/tutorials/langevin_dephasing_only.mlx for an example of Langevin dynamics code

 ## Built With